What We Know About David Katz, The Jacksonville Landing Shooter [UPDATING]

 Advertisement

-Baltimore police spokesman TJ Miller told the Sun, “we are assisting our partner law enforcement agencies with some information that has led authorities to Baltimore.”
+Baltimore police spokesman TJ Smith told the Sun, “we are assisting our partner law enforcement agencies with some information that has led authorities to Baltimore.”

 This story will be updated as more information becomes available.

-Note: CORRECTION: A previous version of this article referred to the Baltimore Police spokesperson as TJ Miller.
-His name is TJ Smith.
-We regret the error.